AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-What's orange and sounds like a parrot?
+What do you call a group of disorganized cats?

-A Carrot.
+A cat-tastrophe.
 <!-- JOKE-END -->